General random walk in a random environment defined on Galton-Watson trees: Markovian environment

-Next, we prove that if~\Ref{con11} holds, then the process is recurrent.
+Next, we prove that if~\Ref{con11} holds, then the process is positive recurrent.
 In this case we just mimic the proof by Lyons \&~Pemantle (see \cite{LyP92}, proof of Theorem~1.3, page 130).
 We include the proof for sake of completeness and clarity.
+We use the well known fact {(see \cite{KSK} Proposition 9-131)} that the random walk is positive recurrent if the sum of conductances is a.s.\ finite, i.e.